 We have in the past and may in the future derive a significant portion of our net revenue from a relatively limited number of major projects or clients.
-During the years ended 31 December 2012, 31 December 2011 and 31 December 2010, 48%, 37% and 33% of our net revenues were derived from our top five clients.
+During the years ended 31 December 2013, 31 December 2012 and 31 December 2011, 53%, 48% and 37% of our net revenues were derived from our top five clients.
+During the year ended 31 December 2013 26% and 10% of our net revenues were derived from two clients, with no other client contributing more than 10% of net revenues during this period.
+During the year ended 31 December 2012 18% and 12% of our net revenues were derived from two clients and 10% of our net revenues were derived from the transmission of net revenues during this period.
 During the year ended 31 December 2012 18% and 12% of our net revenues were derived from two clients, with no other client contributing more than 10% of net revenues during this period.
 During the year ended 31 December 2011 13% of our net revenues were derived from one client, with no other client contributing more than 10% of net revenues during this period.
-During the year ended 31 December 2011 13% of our net revenues were derived from one client, with no other client contributing more than 10% of net revenues during this period.
-During the year ended 31 December 2010 no one client contributed more than 10% of net revenues.
 The loss of, or a significant decrease in business from one or more of these key clients could have a material adverse impact on our results of operations.